Cavity Control of Strongly Correlated Electrons Beyond Resonant Coupling: Introduction

 The paper is organized as follows: In \cref{sec:hopfield}, we develop a Coulomb gauge Hopfield quantization scheme and derive the resulting light-matter Hamiltonian. \cref{sec:low_energy} presents the low-energy effective theory, obtained via a cavity Schrieffer-Wolff transformation, and the non-perturbative calculation of the magnetic exchange modification resulting from all cavity modes.
 In \cref{sec:magnetic_exchange}, we evaluate the general expressions for a Fabry-Pérot and a plasmonic surface cavity, demonstrating the failure of the former and the viability of the latter to generate substantial magnetic modifications.
 We show that the modification of the magnetic exchange is observable in the two-magnon Raman spectrum, and in the dynamical spin susceptibility.
+In \cref{sec:tj}, we extend the analysis to the single-hole $t$-$J$ problem and show that a surface cavity can qualitatively reshape the polaron dispersion.
 We conclude in \cref{sec:conclusion} with a discussion of implications for cavity material engineering and experimental signatures.